Apr> Good Friday

 6. Veneration of the Cross

-– C places the cross on a bracket or stand at the center of the sanctuary/altar. cb place candles on each side of the cross.
-A server brings purifiers to wipe the corpus after being kissed.
+– C places the cross on a bracket or stand at the center of the sanctuary/altar. cb place candles on each side of the cross, or simply light them if they have been placed already.
+A server brings a purifier to wipe the corpus after being kissed.
 C shows reverence to the Cross, making a simple genuflection or by kissing it and goes back to his chair.
 Other clerics show reverence too, the other ministers follow.

 – Order of Veneration: